mstan19/cozia/README.md

 ## Future Improvements

 -   Add a wishlist
+-   Add a Statics, where users can see how much revene they earned from their sales
 -   Build a contact page for technical support
 -   Make the search bar functional
--   Turn the app into a PWA

 ## Installation